gjadi-mej/Test-rst-rendering/tests/core/README.rst

 Timer: t_core_time_base.c
 -------------------------

-A time counter is required by MicroEJ platform.
-This timer must respect the following rules: \* during MicroEJ application, this counter must not return to zero (return in the past), \* its precision must be around one or ten microseconds (often running at 1MHz).
+A time counter is required by MicroEJ Platform.
+This timer must respect the following rules: \* during MicroEJ Application, this counter must not return to zero (return in the past), \* its precision must be around one or ten microseconds (often running at 1MHz).